Set of 3 photographs, 2022-23

 Unframed

-Her recent performance exhibitions were included at the South Florida Art Center in Miami, the Miami Light Project, the Ballroom Marfa in Texas, and the Damien-B Contemporary Art Center in Miami.
-She also exhibited video performances at the Galleri Se in Bergen, Norway, and at the Museo de Barrio in New York.
+María José Arjona, Santa Fe de Bogotá, Colombia, 1973, lives and works in Miami.
+She received her master's degree in visual arts from the Academia Superior de Arte in Bogota.
+She has also been an artist-in-residence at Robert Wilson's Watermill Center in New York.
+Her most recent performance exhibitions have been at the South Florida Art Center in Miami, the Miami Light Project, the Ballroom Marfa in Texas and the Damien-B Contemporary Art Center in Miami.
+She has also exhibited video performances at the Galleri Se in Bergen (Norway) and at the Museo de Barrio in New York.